-Ref.
 Question Policy Principles L1 Are the sample inspection flat entrance door or doors in good condition and appropriately fire rated?
 Flat fire doors are inspected every six months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
 Cross corridor doors are inspected every 3 months in High Rise Blocks and every six months in low rise blocks months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
-Answe r Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire door survey.
+Answer Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire door survey.
 Where defects were readily observable from the common area side of the flat entrance doors, or where residents allowed access, any deficiencies will be commented upon.
 The assessor has compared the flat entrance doors against the recommendations contained within the current revision of the Home Office Guide to assess suitability.
-The resident in flat 114 allowed access and no issues were identified.
-There was a label present on the flat entrance door denoting its fire resistance certification.
-It was identified as a timber fire door with a thin inner and outer coating to allow cleaning to take place.
-The assessor considered that the door is a self-closing certificated FD30S fire door and suitable for continued use.
-No issues were observed with any of the other flat entrance doors when viewed from the common area sides.
+There were no residents present to grant access, the resident in flat 14 refused as they had Covid-19.
+The general scheme of flat entrance doors appears to be that they are visually identical to the other flat entrance doors in the blocks in the immediate neighbourhood, which are replacement self-closing FD30S flat entrance doors (albeit some with labels denoting their fire performance test certification and some not).
+No issues were identified when surveyed from the common area sides.
+As flat entrance doors are inspected at six-monthly intervals by Berneslai Homes own in-house team who are considered competent to do so by the Responsible Person, it is not considered that any recommendations are required as a consequence of not being able to survey the internal surfaces of any flat entrance doors.
+No issues were identified with any flat entrance doors when viewed from the common area sides.